 In June 2019, Moors & Cabot engaged RBC Correspondent Services, a division of RBC Capital Markets LLC ("RBC") as its new clearing and custody partner.
 As part of the agreement, Moors & Cabot receives or has received the following compensation from RBC: (1) transition assistance to cover the cost of transferring accounts to RBC, (2) proceeds from non-interest bearing subordinated term notes, which included forgivable loans, (3) recruitment credits for new assets added to RBC's platform, and (4) sponsorship at the next Correspondent Chairman Council Meeting.
-The forgivable loan payments, which end in January 2025, were originally contingent upon the firm and its representatives maintaining certain threshold and target client assets balances in RBC insured deposits.
-Those thresholds and targets no longer apply.
-In addition, in January 2024, Moors & Cabot also received a retention credit from RBC.
+The forgivable loans are contingent upon the firm and its representatives maintaining certain target and threshold client asset balances in RBC insured deposits over a 5-year period ending January 2025.

+In January 2024, Moors and Cabot received a retention credit from RBC Correspondent Services.